-Instagram is mainly used as a brand building tool (to show off your work), and if you get enough followers then hopefully you can go viral.
+Instagram is used as a brand building tool (to show off your work), and when you get enough followers then you can go viral.
 As shown below, you can also include a bio and even a link – a link back to your website or even any bookings tool you have one set up.

 The strategy here is similar to Twitter – follow people, get them to follow you back, build a presence and post interesting stuff.

 You can even pay to advertise on Instagram.
-Since FB owns Instagram, advertising on this photo platform can be set up when you set up FB campaigns (as discussed on the above).
+Since FB owns Instagram, advertising on this photo platform is simple after you set up FB campaigns (as discussed on the above).

 I would steer clear of paying for Instagram advertising.
 What you see are brands like Coca Cola, Uber, McDonalds, etc. – more consumer brands – advertising on Instagram as a fresh way to build brand.
-You’re most likely outpriced when it comes to spending on ads.
+You’re out priced when it comes to spending on ads.